RXR Coin (RXR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RXR Coin Historical Price

-According to the latest data gathered on RXR Coin live price page, the current price of RXR Coin is 0.213501USD.
-The circulating supply of RXR Coin(RXR) is 40.00M RXR , giving it a market capitalization of $8.52M.
+According to the latest data gathered on RXR Coin live price page, the current price of RXR Coin is 0.210991USD.
+The circulating supply of RXR Coin(RXR) is 40.00M RXR , giving it a market capitalization of $8.44M.

 - 30 Days0.00%$ --$ 0.226762$ 0.206959